Igor Voronov: Art activity

-Voronov is one of the most well-renowned philanthropists of Ukraine, owner of one of the largest collection of sculptures and paintings in Eastern Europe (works by Alexander Archipenko, Constantin Brâncuși, Alberto and Diego Giacometti, Auguste Rodin, sculptures by Edgar Degas, Salvador Dali and others).
+Voronov is one of the most well-known philanthropists originating from Ukraine.
+He is noted for having one of the largest collection of sculptures and paintings in Eastern Europe (works by Alexander Archipenko, Constantin Brâncuși, Alberto and Diego Giacometti, Auguste Rodin, sculptures by Edgar Degas, Salvador Dali and others).

 Voronov began collecting art works in the early 1990s, when his partners presented him two paintings by Volodymyr Bovkun and Les Podervianskyi.
 "And somewhere in the middle of 90s, I realized that I had always liked art," Voronov said in one of his interviews.

 In 2008 he founded Voronov Art-foundation.
 All projects under his patronage are related to fine arts, as well as organization of exhibitions based on his own collection.
 Thanks to that, Ukrainians have repeatedly had the opportunity to see actual works by Alexander Archipenko, Constantin Brâncuși, Edgar Degas, Alberto and Diego Giacometti, Amedeo Modigliani, Pablo Picasso, Demetre Chiparus and other artists from different countries.

 Voronov's private collection also embraces more than 2,000 works by contemporary Ukrainian artists.
 As a philanthropist, Voronov supports Ukrainian art world.
 In 2009, he covered all the logistic and customs expenses of Ukrainian artists to the Sotheby's auction, where contemporary Ukrainian paintings were presented for the first time.
 Voronov is a member of the «Mystetskyi Arsenal Friends Club» and holder of the club card № 1 within the "100 first patrons of the Art Arsenal" event.